-97 What is already known?
+What is already known?

-- Water-fetching has been associated with pain, fatigue, and perinatal health problems, and is likely a major contributing factor to musculoskeletal disease burden globally. - Systematic documentation of water-fetching injuries has been limited, and experts have recommended empirical analyses of factors that could help explain such injuries.
+- Water fetching has been associated with pain, fatigue and perinatal health problems, and is likely a major contributing factor to musculoskeletal disease burden globally. - Systematic documentation of water-fetching injuries has been limited, and experts have recommended empirical analyses of factors that could help explain such injuries.

-102 What are the new findings?
+What are the new findings?

-- Of 6,291 households across 24 sites in 21 low- and middle-income countries, 13% reported one or more water-fetching injuries. - Significant correlates of water-fetching injuries included being female, rural or peri-urban residence, higher household water insecurity scores, use of off-premise water sources that increase distance and/or queueing time, and increased time spent collecting water. - 108 What do the new findings imply?
-109 The current global water, sanitation, and hygiene (WaSH) burden is likely being underestimated, • 110 such that we propose items for systematic data collection on water-fetching injury type, 111 mechanism of injury, bodily location, and physical context of injury.
-Future research should explore the links between water-fetching injuries and diverse health and 112 • 113 well-being outcomes.
-114 Progress towards Sustainable Development Goal 6.1 should include measures of physical safety • in addition to traditional WaSH indicators of improved water quality and source proximity.
+- Of 6291 households across 24 sites in 21 lowincome and middle-income countries, 13% reported one or more water-fetching injuries. - Significant correlates of water-fetching injuries included being female, rural or periurban residence, higher household water insecurity scores, use of offpremise water sources that increase distance and/or queueing time, and increased time spent collecting water.

+What do the new findings imply?

+- The current global water, sanitation and hygiene (WaSH) burden is likely being underestimated, such that we propose items for systematic data collection on water-fetching injury type, mechanism of injury, bodily location and physical context of injury. - Future research should explore the links between water-fetching injuries and diverse health and wellbeing outcomes. - Progress towards Sustainable Development Goal 6.1 should include measures of physical safety in addition to traditional WaSH indicators of improved water quality and source proximity.
-116 INTRODUCTION

-- 117 Access to water is essential for ensuring water security, food security, public health, gender equity, and - 118 economic development.[1-5] While access to improved water sources has increased globally,[6] millions - of individuals must still fetch water every day to meet household needs when there is no reliable or - 120 acceptable water on premises.[7]
-Water fetching typically involves traveling to a water access point, - 121 queuing for some period of time, filling containers that quickly become heavy, and lifting and carrying - 122 heavy containers home by foot, bicycle, pack animal, or motor vehicle.[8]
-In addition to causing significant - 123 opportunity costs, such as time that might otherwise be spent on education or income-generation,[9] each - 124 component of the water-fetching process increases exposure to hazards and risk of injury. - 125 To date, the consequences of suboptimal water access have largely focused on water-related diseases, - 126 such as the widely used "Bradley Classification" of waterborne, water-washed, water-based, and vector- - borne diseases.[10-13] However, recent studies and reviews on water carriage have underscored the - 128 need to better understand the prevalence of water-fetching injuries and factors that could help explain - such injuries.[2,8,9,14,15] Such data would help to more accurately determine the public health costs and - 130 consequences of poor water access.[16]
-For example, recent estimates suggest that 105 million (3.9%) - disability-adjusted life years (DALYs) can be attributed to inadequate water, sanitation, and hygiene - 132 (WaSH).[10]
-However, these estimates do not account for water-fetching injuries because current data - 133 are not disaggregated by mechanism of injury, such that, for example, the proportion of musculoskeletal - 134 injuries attributable to WaSH cannot be calculated.[10,17,18] - 135 Indeed, myriad other injuries have been documented in conjunction with water acquisition.
-For example, - 136 those who fetch water may experience assault or violence en route to or while queueing for water,[4] - 137 attacks from dangerous animals at the water source,[19] musculoskeletal injury when hauling up buckets - 138 of water,[8,20] and road accidents when returning home.[16]
-These risks likely exacerbate social - disparities, gender inequality and maternal and child health problems, as women and children typically - bear the burden of water fetching.[7,21] - 141 A more robust documentation and characterization of water-fetching injuries would also help track - 142 progress towards achieving Sustainable Development Goal (SDG) 6, i.e. the universal and equitable - 143 access to safe and affordable drinking water for all.[22]
-The World Health Organization (WHO) and United - 144 Nations Children's Fund (UNICEF) Joint Monitoring Programme's (JMP)'s drinking water service ladder - 145 currently emphasizes safety in terms of water quality, but safety of acquisition is a critical and under- - 146 explored dimension.[6] - 147 Therefore, we sought to characterize water-fetching injuries in households from a diversity of sites in low- - 148 and middle-income countries using what we believe to be the largest and most comprehensive global - 149 dataset on physical injuries relating to acquiring water.
-We first describe the frequency and characteristics - 150 of water-fetching injuries, including the type of injury, mechanism of injury, bodily location of the injury, - 151 and physical context in which the injury occurred.
-Second, we sought to identify potential socio-
+household needs when there is no reliable or acceptable water on premises.7 Water fetching typically involves travelling to a water access point, queuing for some period of time, filling containers that quickly become heavy and lifting and carrying heavy containers home by foot, bicycle, pack animal or motor vehicle.8 In addition to causing significant opportunity costs, such as time that might otherwise be spent on education or income generation,9 each component of the water-fetching process increases exposure to hazards and risk of injury.

+To date, the consequences of suboptimal water access have largely focused on water-related diseases, such as the widely used 'Bradley Classification' of waterborne, water-washed, water-based and vectorborne diseases.10-13 However, recent studies and reviews on water carriage have underscored the need to better understand the prevalence of water-fetching injuries and factors that could help explain such injuries.^{2 8 9 14 15} Such data would help to more accurately determine the public health costs and consequences of poor water access.16 For example, recent estimates suggest that 105 million (3.9%) disabilityadjusted life years (DALYs) can be attributed to inadequate water, sanitation and hygiene (WaSH).10 However, these estimates do not account for water-fetching injuries because current data are not disaggregated by mechanism of injury, such that, for example, the proportion of musculoskeletal injuries attributable to WaSH cannot be calculated.^{10 17 18}

+Indeed, myriad other injuries have been documented in conjunction with water acquisition.
+For example, those who fetch water may experience assault or violence en route to or while queueing for water,4 attacks from dangerous animals at the water source,19 musculoskeletal injury when hauling up buckets of water^{8 20} and road accidents when returning home.16 These risks likely exacerbate social disparities, gender inequality and maternal and child health problems, as women and children typically bear the burden of water fetching.^{7 21}

+A more robust documentation and characterisation of water-fetching injuries would also help track progress towards achieving Sustainable Development Goal (SDG) 6, that is, the universal and equitable access to safe and affordable drinking water for all.22 WHO and UNICEF Joint Monitoring Programme's (JMP)'s drinking water service ladder currently emphasises safety in terms of water quality, but safety of acquisition is a critical and underexplored dimension.6